nonsns/nonsns.github.io/README.md

 # Dario Rossi homepage (stripped down github.io version)

 This page is intentionally minimalistic.
 It is a stripped down version of my (not so) old Academic page at Telecom ParisTech.
 It does neither host code, nor teaching material, nor datasets.
 It is still a work in progress and is likely not fully working.
+You can (try to) browse it at https://nonsns.github.io

 ## Changelog